 The perfect smoothie is both delicious and healthy.
-But before you pull out your blender, you'll want to read about the common smoothie slip-ups that can mess up your diet, or even lead to weight gain.
+But before you pull out your blender and start whizzing up your staple smoothie concoction, you'll want to better understand those common smoothie slip-ups that can mess up your diet, or even lead to weight gain.

-According to Harvard Health Publishing, smoothies are a useful way to get more fruit and vegetables in your diet (other than, well, eating them).
+Smoothies are a useful way to get more fruit and vegetables in your diet (other than, well, eating them), according to Harvard Health Publishing.
 Unlike juices, they're usually made from whole fruit and vegetables, so they're higher in fiber and lower on the glycemic index.
 This means less blood sugar highs and lows, which can help control cravings.

-Smoothies are easy to make (apart from cleaning the blender!) or grab and go when you're out and about.
+Smoothies are easy to make and portable enough to grab when you're out and about and on the go.
 They're useful for those days when you have no time for breakfast or have just finished a workout and need a quick refuel.

-Not into leafy greens but know you need to eat more?
-Try blending them into a fruit smoothie for an easy win.
-The sweet taste will offset that of the offending vegetable.
-But keep in mind that plenty of vegetables are sweet too.
+If you're not a fan of leafy greens but know your diet could use more, try blending them into a fruit smoothie for an easy win.
+The fruit in your smoothie will offset that of the bitter greens — but keep in mind that plenty of vegetables can be sweet, too.

 Smoothies can be part of a healthy diet that supports your weight-loss goals — as long as you don't fall prey to these common smoothie mistakes.